darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 : Press this button to start a background job to export all selected images.
 A bar at the bottom of the left hand panel displays the progress of the export job.
 Furthermore a notification message pops up reporting the completion of each individual export.
 You may click on the pop-up to make it disappear.
 You may abort the export job by clicking on the "x" icon located close to the progress bar.

 multi-preset export
-: This section allows to easily export the selected images with several different presets in a single export run.
-Select the desired presets and press the "start export" button.
-Make sure that the presets specify individual settings for filename and path so that the exported images do not overwrite each other.
+: Expanding this section allows you to easily export each of the selected images with several different presets in a single export run.
+For example, you may wish to export each image in multiple sizes at the same time for use in a website.
+Simply create a preset for each type of export you wish to make, ensuring that the file path settings for each preset is unique (so that the exported images don't overwrite one another).
+Select the desired presets and press the "start export" button as normal.

 ---